Skip to content

 Tools return "blocked by policy" immediately

 This is not a bug — KruxOS is doing its job.
-Inspect the policy:
+Inspect the blocked call:

 You will see the blocked call with the matching policy rule.
-Edit the policy file in policies/ or assign the codex agent to a different policy group:
+Adjust the policy that governs the User principal to allow it — see Policies for how rules are written and applied.

 Approval requests appear in the dashboard but Codex times out